 8. The Garra rufa fish themselves have been found to carry strains of several infection-causing bacteria, including Streptococcus agalactiae, which can also cause pneumonia, and others that are resistant to antibiotics.

 Fish are conscious animals, not mindless (and inefficient) loofahs.
-Get a safe, healthy, cruelty-free pedicure from a willing human technician.
-And check out this link for more facts that you might not know about common tourist traps.
+Get a safe, healthy, cruelty-free pedicure from a willing human technician, or treat yourself to one at home.